QDECusu/temployBack/README.md

 7. You'll need to modify your ~/TemployProj/setting.py file and change the allowed hosts to include your cloud9 url.

 Should be good to go at this point.

+Steps for Docker (Linux/Mac only)

+1. Install Docker CE
+	- Go to https://store.docker.com/search?type=edition&offering=community and find your distribution
+	- Follow the steps and install Docker CE

+2. Install docker-compose
+	- Go to https://docs.docker.com/compose/install/ and follow the instructions for your distribution/operating system

+3. git clone the temployBack repo into a folder (doesn't really matter where)

+4. With sudo permissions, run docker-compose build from within the folder

+5. After it's done building, run docker-compose up -d from within the folder

+6. Connect to localhost:8000 to view the API

+(Use postman or a similar tool to connect to the API and view results)